 BEST PHILANTHROPIC OPTION

 Based in Switzerland, Baabuk is yet another entry in the wool sneaker market, though they are taking a slightly different approach.
 Yes, they do offer a similar style of handsome-looking sneakers made famous by Allbirds, but these shoes take it a step further (forgive the pun) by adding a little philanthropy with each purchase.
-Registered as an official B Corporation (which is a for-profit company that promotes an actionable, philanthropic agenda), Baabuk has made sure its business impacts the countries it operates in, as well as the environment as whole, in a positive way.
+Registered as an official B Corporation (which is a for-profit company that promotes an actionable, philanthropic agenda), Baabuk has made sure its business impacts the countries it operates in, as well as the environment as a whole, in a positive way.
 Our favorite option from Baabuk is their Urban Wooler.
 With a sleek silhouette and an upper comprised of 100% Portuguese mulesing-free sheep wool, this is a shoe that looks good and does good, too.

 4. Hoka One One Hupana Wool Sneaker